 If you experience a puncture while out camping, hopefully you’ve brought a Instant Field Repair Kit with you.

 How to use the Valve Repair Kit:

 If you have tried everything, or your mattress damage is significantly more than you want to take on, you may send your mattress to us for repair.
 If the problem is covered under our Limited Lifetime Warranty, we’ll repair or replace your mattress at our discretion.
 These issues are limited to defects in material or manufacturing.
-If we find that there are punctures/tears in the mattress, we can repair those, but these are typically a wear-and-tear situations.
+If we find that there are punctures/tears in the mattress, we can repair those, but these are typically wear-and-tear situations.

-If you choose to send your mattress to us, please make sure it’s relatively clean.
-We don’t need to be able to eat off of your mattress (nor do we want to, believe me), but some mattresses have shown up here that appear to have been used extensively and exclusively by goats—the scary kind you find on death metal album covers, not the cute fluffy ones that faint when they get excited.
+If you choose to send your sleeping pad to us, please make sure it’s relatively clean.
+We don’t need to be able to eat off of your mattress (nor do we want to), but some mattresses have shown up here in surprisingly gross condition.
 If that’s your mattress, clean it by inflating it and wiping it down with a mild detergent.
 Follow-up with a rinse, and let it dry out before shipping it to us.

 If you ship a mattress to us, we aren’t concerned with the method of shipment, but we do recommend send it with a method that is trackable.
 If anything goes wrong in shipping, you can at least find out where it was delivered by mistake.
 To get started with your repair, head to our warranty page and create a Return Authorization Number.